A traditional foods diet consists of eating:

 Another favorite Traditional Foods cookbook of mine is Nourished Kitchen.

-Even just incorporating some traditional food recipes into your meal plans will add much needed nutrients to you body.
+You don’t have to go all in all at once.
+Just incorporating some traditional food recipes into your meal plans will add much needed nutrients to you body.
 Give it a shot!